-The exceptional properties of Graphene include its ultra high tensile strength (100 times stronger than steel), excellent electrical and thermal conductivity and the thinnest 2D material known.
+The exceptional properties of Graphene include its ultra high tensile strength, excellent electrical and thermal conductivity and the thinnest 2D material known.

 Graphene is then suitable for a wide range of next-generation applications including when utilized in 'layers' with other 2D nanomaterials.
 It is also the fundamental structural element of Carbon Nanotubes.